AndersDeath/diary2/000-current.md

 # 23 October - Monday - Yerevan - 389 day of immigration

 Well, I got visa.
 Unfortunately it's not a blue card.
 It's just standard working visa.
 It means that I should go to local office after november and ask fo blue card.
 It also means that a lot of other people will be there and some queue will fuck me.
 Anyway.
 It's a good result.
 The most important thing is that Ksusha also got visa for a year.
 It's amazing.
+We will go there together.